g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 In this deployment model, two environments are utilized: blue and green.
 Let's illustrate this with an example.
 Assume that version 1 is the current version of the application, while version 1.1 represents the new update.
 Version 1 is designated as the blue environment, while Version 1.1 is the green environment.

 ### The Process of Switching Traffic Between Environments
-As seen in the above image, [load balancers](https://en.wikipedia.org/wiki/Load_balancing_(computing)) and [routers](https://www.cloudflare.com/learning/network-layer/what-is-a-router/#:~:) are used to move users from the blue instance to the green one.
+As seen in the above image, [load balancers](https://en.wikipedia.org/wiki/Load_balancing_(computing)) are used to move users from the blue instance to the green one.
 Load balancers provide instantaneous switching in contrast to [DNS](https://www.cloudflare.com/learning/dns/what-is-dns/) record changes, which may take some time to propagate.
 The load balancer directs fresh traffic to the green environment by using the same DNS record, enabling smooth user control.
-In the event that there are problems with the green instance, this is essential for rapidly rolling users back to version 1 (the blue instance).
+If there are problems with the green instance, this is essential for rapidly rolling users back to version 1 (the blue instance).

 ### Deployment and parallel running
 The green instance (version 1.1) runs concurrently with the older version in production after it is judged ready.
 Traffic is seamlessly diverted from the blue instance to the green instance via the load balancer.
 As they effortlessly access the updated version of the service or program, the majority of users won't even notice the move.